-This legendary limestone spring creek is sure to offer fly fishing at its best and has been the focus of anglers for many decades.
+A legendary limestone spring creek, Letort Spring Run is sure to offer fly fishing at its best and has been the focus of anglers for many decades, holding some of the most sophisticated brown trout in the fly fishing universe.
 A combination of a wide range of freshwater crustaceans to provide nutrient-rich food, as well as the stable water temperature year-round, results in an active and healthy trout population that fishermen come from miles away to experience.

 Neshannock Creek - Pennsylvania’s Great Lakes Region

 Thought to be one of the best winter trout streams in Pennsylvania, the Neshannock Creek is a beautiful 20-mile freestone stream in northwestern Pennsylvania.
 Fly fishermen tend to prefer the waters near the upper part of the creek, but excellent angling can be enjoyed further downstream as well.
 This portion of Neshannock Creek is one of twenty-two streams designated as a Keystone Select Water in the state of Pennsylvania.